 Before Skid Row resources can be reapportioned elsewhere, legislators and the general Los Angeles public must address the Not-In-My-Backyard (NIMBY) crusade.
 NIMBY highlights the inherent hypocrisy that exists among many California residents.

-It is important to note that Los Angeles citizens voted for Proposition HHH in 2016, a measure that gives the city of Los Angeles $1.2 billion in bonds to fund permanent housing for low-income renters and homeless individuals, and Measure H in 2017, a sales tax that is supposed to produce $355 million each year for a decade to fund “expansion of outreach, emergency shelter, rapid rehousing, and permanent supportive housing.”
+It is important to note that Los Angeles citizens voted for Proposition HHH in 2016, a measure that gives the city of Los Angeles $1.2 billion in bonds to fund permanent housing for low-income renters and homeless individuals, and Measure H in 2017, a sales tax that is supposed to produce $355 million each year for a decade to fund “expansion of outreach, emergency shelter, rapid rehousing and permanent supportive housing.”
 Yet, regardless of the voters’ approved measures to help homelessness, they are not receptive to attempts to build shelter sites in their neighborhoods.
 Currently, Los Angeles wants to create 15 temporary shelters around the area.
-Residents of the proposed locations, Venice, San Pedro, and Wilmington, have denied all attempts to establish the shelters (even when the Los Angeles mayor promised “stepped up sanitation services” and placed a ban on encampments in the neighborhoods.)
+Residents of the proposed locations — Venice, San Pedro and Wilmington — have denied all attempts to establish the shelters (even when the Los Angeles mayor promised “stepped up sanitation services” and placed a ban on encampments in the neighborhoods).

 Many of the denials stem from residents’ desires not to have more homeless people come into their neighborhoods.
 Yet the only way to address Los Angeles’ current homeless numbers is through the shelters, which can get people off the streets and into homes and make sure that people don’t fall back into homelessness.

-Plans to address California homelessness are only useful if they can actually be implemented.
-So, NIMBY must be combated with grassroots initiatives.
+Plans to address California homelessness are only useful if they can actually be implemented, so NIMBY must be combated with grassroots initiatives.
 Resources will continue to be concentrated around Skid Row, or not emerge at all, if Californians do not allow solutions for homelessness to enter their communities.

 Another vital factor in ensuring the success of plans to combat homelessness is to select the resources used wisely; approaches aimed at helping homeless individuals have widely varying success rates.

 For example, Los Angeles Homeless Services Authority (LAHSA) reports show that 39 percent of people who resided in “bridge housing” shelters later moved on to permanent homes in 2017, while people who resided in traditional shelters only moved 17 percent of the time.
 The causes of this disparity are the litany of bridge housing-specific services.
-Bridge housing is 24-hours, has case managers for its residents, admits service animals, and allows families to stay together.
+Bridge housing is 24-hours, has case managers for its residents, admits service animals and allows families to stay together.
 Moreover, traditional shelters don’t let inhabitants stay for months at a time, while bridge housing does.

 People also worry that attempts to help California’s homeless populations are futile because of inefficient bureaucratic systems.
-However, if Skid Row was given a local neighborhood council, the area would receive thousands of dollars to pursue autonomous projects and various localized political decisions.
+If Skid Row was given a local neighborhood council, the area would receive thousands of dollars to pursue autonomous projects and various localized political decisions.
 Thus, issues central to Skid Row could be dealt with directly.
 With a council, funds will be allocated directly to Skid Row, bypassing extraneous costs and lengthy, drawn-out political processes.
 Resolutions would thus be localized.

 The push to make polls electronic may seem insignificant, but it wasn’t.
 The move significantly limited homeless people’s ability to vote because few can access a computer.
 While it is important that other residents of Los Angeles have a say in the matter, it is also crucial to ensure that the people actually living on Skid Row do too.